subeeshvasu/Awesome-Learning-with-Label-Noise/README.md

 # Learning-with-Label-Noise
-A list of resources for Learning with Noisy Labels
+A curated list of resources for Learning with Noisy Labels

 **Papers**